-Before pregnancy, your cervix — the lower part of the uterus that connects to the vagina — is normally closed and rigid.
-During pregnancy, your cervix will gradually soften, decrease in length (efface) and open (dilate) as your baby grows and you prepare to give birth.
-If your cervix begins to open too soon, you could give birth prematurely.
+Before pregnancy, your cervix — the lower part of the uterus that connects to the vagina — is normally closed, rigid and at least 3 centimeters long.
+During pregnancy, your cervix will gradually soften.
+As your body gets ready for labor, the cervix decreases in length, becomes thinner and finally opens as you prepare to give birth.
+If your cervix begins to open before 37 weeks, you could give birth prematurely.

 If you experience signs and symptoms of preterm labor — such as regular or frequent contractions, a constant low, dull backache, vaginal spotting, or pelvic pressure — your health care provider might do a pelvic exam to determine if your cervix has begun to open.
 He or she might also do an ultrasound to measure your cervical length.

 If you're in preterm labor, your health care provider will explain possible treatments and the risks and benefits of trying to stop or delay your labor.
-If you're not in active preterm labor but meet certain criteria, such as painless cervical dilation in the second trimester before week 24 of pregnancy, your health care provider might suggest cervical cerclage.
-During this procedure, the cervix is stitched closed with strong sutures.
+If you're not in active preterm labor but meet certain criteria, such as painless cervical dilation in the second trimester before week 24 of pregnancy, your health care provider might recommend a cervical cerclage.
+During this surgical procedure, the cervix is stitched closed with sutures.

 If you're concerned about your cervical length during pregnancy, consult your health care provider.
 He or she can answer your questions and help you understand how to promote a healthy pregnancy.